krtab/agnos/README.md

 ## Integration testing

 Integration testing is done using nix-shell.
-Launch it with `nix-shell integration-testing/shell.nix --pure --run agnos-test-script`
+Launch it with `nix-shell integration-testing/shell.nix --pure --run agnos-test-script`.

+# User feedback requested

+If you are using agnos, please consider telling me about your user experience here: https://github.com/krtab/agnos/issues/62.